DefinitionThis section has been translated automatically.

 - Risk of endocarditis

-- Life expectancy in a natural course:
+- Life expectancy with natural history:

 In contrast, patients with small vitia have a very good prognosis (male patients > 18 years have a median survival of 80 years [Pinger 2019]).

-- Causes of death can be:
+- Causes of death may include:

 DiagnosisThis section has been translated automatically.